 The Nephilim were on the earth in those days - and also afterward - when the sons of God went to the daughters of humans and had children by them.
 They were the heroes of old, men of renown.

 ).
 If we see that this means that man became bad after the flood (which we know he did) and did the same thing, having babies called Nephilim as well, then Goliath does not have to be immortal - or half angel - just big.
 And since God promised that He would never again destroy the earth by flood, we are still here, but there haven't been any recent rumors of women and angels getting together again - just everyone else.

 Perfect?
 No, but much more feasible

 There are other explanations out there, but none of them have any stamp of Biblical approval, including the two above.
 We just have to make sure that we have a good reason for believing what we believe that also fits within the rest of the words of the Book.

 And, while we are stumbling around here, what about Hebrews 2:9

 You made him for a little while lower than the angels; you have crowned him with glory and honor,

 ?
-This passage is speaking of Jesus, so some must believe that when people die, they become higher than Jesus was while He was on earth?
-At least, the people who died after Him.
+This passage is speaking of Jesus, so some must believe that when people die, they become higher than Jesus was while He was on earth!
+At least, as many believe no on e went to Heaven until after Jesus' death, the people who died after Him.
 Also, what a terrible surprise to Lazarus, getting yanked out of his rest like Saul had done to Samuel, then having to spend the rest of his life here - again.
 Just thinkin' out loud here.

 Disagree?
 Find an error?
 Contact us at email@example.com and give us your view.